yunastras/cuny-cs-starter/Week-1/Session-5-Practicum/README.md

 ## How to Use
 Provide step-by-step instructions on how to use your application:

-1. Run the program using `node project-starter.js`
+1. Run the program using `project-starter.js`
 2. Choose from the menu options
 3. [Add more specific instructions]